bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/template.md

 # No Rate Limiting on Form

-## Overview
+## Overview of the Vulnerability

-Rate Limiting prevents an application from becoming unresponsive or unavailable due to too many requests exhausting the application's resources.
-Without rate limiting on a form a malicious attacker is able to perform spam attacks through the form.
-Depending on what is returned from the application, an attacker may also be able to enumerate users or users' information.
+Rate limiting is a strategy to limit the frequency of a repeat action within a particular time frame.
+This ensures that a service doesn’t become unresponsive or unavailable due to too many requests exhausting the application's resources.
+A lack of rate limiting on this endpoint allows an attacker to send a large number of requests to the server and potentially cause accelerated service usage for the business or exhaust the application resources.

-A lack of a Rate Limiting in {{target}} allows a malicious attacker to spam submissions of the form or a denial of service to other customers attempting to submit the form.
+## Business Impact

+No rate limiting on a form can result in reputational damage to the organization if the rate limiting prevents legitimate form submissions and responses.
+It also has the potential to cause accelerated service usage, which can incur a direct financial cost in environments with SaaS services or pay on demand systems.

 ## Steps to Reproduce

+1. Enable a HTTP intercept proxy, such as Burp Suite or OWASP ZAP, to record and intercept web traffic from your browser
+1. Using a browser, sign into the application
-1. Navigate to the URL {{value}}
+1. Navigate to {{url}} and fill out the form
-1. Fill in the form and intercept the submission in a HTTP interception proxy
+1. Submit the form while using the HTTP intercept proxy to intercept the request
-1. Use {{program}} (Up to 10 requests) to launch a spam attack

-## Vulnerability Evidence
+1. Using the HTTP intercept proxy, re-issue the captured request 400 times in rapid succession
+1. Observe within the HTTP intercept proxy that all 400 of these requests generate a ‘HTTP 200 OK’ response, showing that there is no rate-limiting on the form

+## Proof of Concept

-The image(s) below demonstrates the lack of rate limiting on the form:
+The following screenshot shows a lack of rate limiting on the form:

 {{screenshot}}

-## Demonstrated Impact

-A malicious attacker can leverage this functionality to slow down the network and perform denial of service on {{application}}.
-A lack of rate limiting on this form can lead to financial loss and reputational damage of {{program}}.